dezoito/dezoito.github.io/_posts/2021-09-07-react-mirror-backend-permissions.md

 > Quick note:
 >
-> In django, we use a function called `get_all_permissions()` to generate the list of permissions assigned directly to the user and to the groups they belong to.
+> In django, we use a function called `get_all_permissions()` to generate the list of permissions assigned directly to the user or inherited through group memberships.

 The object above is stored in global state and is accessible to any React component in the tree (I really enjoy using [Zustand](https://github.com/pmndrs/zustand) for state management).